HDFGroup/hsds/README.md

 ## Introduction

 HSDS is a web service that implements a REST-based web service for HDF5 data stores.
-Data can be stored in either a POSIX files system, or using object based storage such as AWS S3, Azure Blob Storage, or MinIO <min.io>.
+Data can be stored in either a POSIX files system, or using object-based storage such as AWS S3, Azure Blob Storage, or MinIO <min.io>.
 HSDS can be run a single machine using Docker or on a cluster using Kubernetes (or AKS on Microsoft Azure).

-In addition HSDS can be run in serverless mode with AWS Lambda or h5pyd local mode.
+In addition, HSDS can be run in serverless mode with AWS Lambda or h5pyd local mode.

 ## Quick Start